Tesla Model S review – supercar-like acceleration for an electric luxury saloon

 The Model S exudes the benefits an electric car has over fossil-fuelled alternatives; Supercharger network makes it more usable than ever

+We’ve been led to believe that the internal combustion engine is old-hat and that electric cars will be the future.
 Not that long ago, that would have been a dire and scary proposition, but electric cars have gone through a renaissance and now some are even becoming desirable.
 This change of reputation is, in part, thanks to Tesla and its venerable Model S; a premium, fast, and usable electric saloon car.

 Tesla Model S in detail

 - Performance and 0-60 time - All models of the Tesla Model S can safely be described as brisk.
 Opt for the fastest Performance model and initial accelerative performance matches that of many hypercars.

 - Engine and gearbox - The Model S’s electric motors drive an axle each, ensuring both grunt and traction are superb.

 - Ride and handling - Despite a hefty kerbweight, the car’s centre of gravity is low helping the chassis stay composed.

 - MPG and running costs - Its range is good enough for the vast majority of journeys and with no fuel costs the Model S can be a cheap car to run.

 - Design - Some will say the Model S looks a little conservative, but we like that Tesla has avoided trying too hard.

 Prices, specs and rivals